03 January, 2017

 R. Linda:

-Well, if this is how the new year starts off, I be not sure I want to participate.
-Me first assignment of the new year wasn't really mine, to begin with.
-The reporter that was supposed to have it be sick, so I took it since I was in the "area."
-I be not in the area, as this assignment was for the Great North Woods region of New Hampshire.
-I be south centrally located and this was a two and half hour drive in rainy weather with snow melting so the roads were icy.
-But the powers that be think because I live in New Hampshire and it is a small state everything is close by to where I LIVE!
+Well, if this is how the new year starts off, I am not sure I want to participate.
+My first assignment of the new year wasn't really mine, to begin with.
+The reporter who was supposed to have it was sick, so I took it since I was in the "area."
+I am not in the area, as this assignment was for the Great North Woods region of New Hampshire.
+I was south centrally located in the Monadnock Region, and this was a two-and-a-half-hour drive in rainy weather with snow melting, so the roads were icy.
+But the powers that be think because I live in New Hampshire and it be a small state, everything is close by to where I LIVE!
 To make matters worse, an hour and a half into me drive, me heater stopped working!
-By the time I reached me destination I was a frozen block of Irish ice I was.
+By the time I reached me destination, I was a frozen block of Irish ice I was.

-The assignment was to interview his lord and ladyship who came over here from Austria a year ago, bought what looks like a castle (ok if you blur your eyes it does), and they set to fixing the place up and I was told it was all done up in old world style.
+The assignment was to interview his lord and ladyship, who came over here from Austria a year ago, bought what looks like a castle (okay, if you blur your eyes, it does), and set to fixing the place up.
+I was told it was all done up in old-world style.
 I don't usually do the style pieces, so this was me dipping me big toe in the water to try it out.
 I can tell you now, me big toe didn't stay in long.

-I rang the doorbell which made me step back from the stoop because it did not ring like most doorbells, it bonged like a great bell in a tower.
-I even looked up to see if there were a tower and well there was no tower but a turret.
-Lights were on and looked like a room, not a bell tower.
-Me mouth was agape at the sound so I was swallowing rainwater like a turkey until the front door slowly creaked open.
-I went to put on me best smile but it was quickly wiped away as I looked up at a gent who had to be 6'9" tall, skinny and gaunt with no smile.
-He reminded me of Lurch from the Addams Family.
+I rang the doorbell, which made me step back from the stoop because it did not ring like most doorbells; it bonged like a great bell in a tower.
+I even looked up to see if there was a tower, and well, there was no tower, but a turret.
+The lights were on, and it looked like a room, not a bell tower.
+Me mouth was agape at the sound, so I was swallowing rainwater like a turkey until the front door slowly creaked open.
+I went to put on me best smile, but it was quickly wiped away as I looked up at a gent who had to be 6'9" tall, skinny and gaunt with no smile.
+He reminded me of Lurch from The Addams Family.

 "May I help you?"
 He said with a heavy accent as he slowly pronounced each word.